Aditya Nagpal

 • Business Plus: $18 per user per month (5TB per user)

-Best For: Teams already on Google Workspace that need cloud storage, document collaboration, and file sharing in one place.
+Best for: teams on Google Workspace that want storage, docs and sharing in one place.

 • Cloud storage with automatic sync across devices

-• File sharing with shared links and password protection
+• File sharing with links and password protection

 • 180-day version history on paid plans